The Parabongo Peace and Learning Centre

 We are so proud of our nursery school.
 The Peace and Learning Nursery School is used by the nursery children in the morning and in the afternoon it is used to teach the youth new skills.
 These will grow to include tailoring and carpentry.

 The first thing we did was to fund the registration of the land where the school and centre will be located.
 As the men started digging the foundations we went on a mission to find our shipping container that was stolen several years ago.
 It was very difficult to move the container from the house in the middle of the bush (check out the video below).
-Building is now underway.
-Once the school building is finished we will build the toilets and then start on the main hall.
-This is very exciting.
+Building of the school and toilets is complete.
+The next thing is building the main hall, which we will dedicate to our amazing donor Nick Longley, who sadly passed away in September 2023.

 Murder under the Mango Tree